 - Code the invoices with their property.

 A lease audit service provider can provide a premium lease abstract, thorough lease audits, and protect the firm from legal issues.

 An invoice generation should be a priority task that happens on a timely basis without any delay.
-Moreover, a delay in the invoice shouldn’t be the reason for holding out the CAM payments.
+A delay in the invoice shouldn’t be the reason for holding out the CAM payments.
 Since it is the charge that directly goes into the maintenance and operations of the property, the timely collection ensure regular upkeep of the property.
 How to ensure timely CAM cost payments,

 - A scheduled CAM invoice generation and